ibm-cloud-docs/power-iaas/using-rhel.md

 To view the certification details in the Red Hat catalog, see [IBM Power System E980 (9080-M9S)](https://catalog.redhat.com/cloud/instance-types/detail/5636281){: external} and [IBM Power System S922 (9009-22A)](https://catalog.redhat.com/cloud/instance-types/detail/5636201){: external}.

-You must obtain the subscription for the Linux operating system directly from the vendor when you do not choose to use full Linux subscription for {{site.data.keyword.powerSys_notm}}.
+If you do not choose to use the full Linux subscription for {{site.data.keyword.powerSys_notm}} you must obtain the subscription directly from the vendor.
 After you deploy your Linux VM, you must log in to the VM and register it with the Linux vendor’s satellite server.
 To reach the Linux vendor satellite servers (where you can register and obtain packages and fixes), you must attach a public network to your VM.

 When you create an OVA image, ensure that the image includes the correct version of RHEL image with cloud-init version from March 2021, or later.
 If you are using an earlier RHEL image, download the appropriate cloud-init and configure it as in the steps that are documented at [Installing and configuring cloud-init on Linux](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_install_cloudinit_hmc.html){: external}.